 How to complain about a disqualified director

-You can complaint about a director who has been banned but is:
+You can complain about a director who has been banned but is:

 - working as a director of a company or a member of a limited liability partnership (LLP) without the court’s permission